-The chemistry program is American Chemical Society certified and these methods are currently used as part of the recertification process which occurs every 5 years.
+The chemistry program is certified by the American Chemical Society to offer a certified chemistry B.S. and these methods are currently used as part of the recertification process which occurs every 5 years.

 How are students involved in the assessment process?